xrdocs/software-management/_blogs/2016-10-24-using-ztp-to-install-chef.md

 published: false
 date: '2016-10-24 22:24 -0700'
 title: Using ZTP to install Chef
+author: Patrick Warichet
+excerpt: Installing Chef with Zero Touch Provisioning
+tags:
+  - iosxr
+  - cisco
 ---
 ## Introduction
 Chef is an automation platform that "turns infrastructure into code", allowing users to manage and deploy resources across multiple servers, or nodes.
 Chef allows users to create and download recipes (stored in cookbooks) to automate content, configuration and policies on these nodes.

 Chef is comprised of a Chef server, one or more workstations, and a number of nodes that are managed by the chef-client installed on each node.
 You can download the [IOS-XR Chef client package](https://packages.chef.io/stable/ios_xr/6/chef-12.15.19-1.ios_xr6.x86_64.rpm "IOS-XR Chef client package") from Chef and installed directly inside the control plane LXC of IOS-XR.

-Chef like Puppet (see my previous blog [Using ZTP to install Puppet](https://xrdocs.github.io/software-management/blogs/2016-10-20-using-ztp-to-install-puppet/ "here")
+Chef like Puppet (see my previous blog [Using ZTP to install Puppet](https://xrdocs.github.io/software-management/blogs/2016-10-20-using-ztp-to-install-puppet/ "Using ZTP to install Puppet"))

 Automated configuration management tools play a vital role in managing complex enterprise infrastructures.
 Amongst the many advantages, the ones pertinent to IOS-XR and network node in general are: